syncfusion-content/js-api-docs/api/js/ejMaskEdit.md

 {:#members:locale}

-Defines the localized maskFormat for MaskEdit.
+Defines the localization culture for MaskEdit.